The Dog Bite Epidemic

-All things considered, I favor "PSL" which is my term that refers to "People Specific Laws."
+"PSL" is my term that refers to "People Specific Laws."
+We need both BSL and PSL.
 The legal system must put the responsibility, cost and punishment for dog attacks and the over-abundance of pit bulls firmly on the shoulders of their owners and breeders.
-But the movement to take the bite out of the dog bite epidemic has to address more than just the breed; it has to address all breeds and the owners of all dogs.
+But the movement to take the bite out of the dog bite epidemic has to address more than just this one breed; it has to address all breeds and the owners of all dogs.
 Thus, "PSL" applies to not just pit bulls and their owners but to all dogs and all owners.
 Here are the 10 features of my "People Specific Laws" to reduce dog bites:

 - Ban the breeding or possession of pit bulls.